 We recommend users configure the brightness of their computer display to be slightly darker than the surrounding work space.

 To understand the synergy you get from this arrangement you need to first understand the basic biology of your retinas.
 The center of your retina (the fovea centralis) is packed tightly with a high density arrangement of photoreceptors.
-This is what gives you sharp vision of what you’re looking directly at.
-In fact, the density of these photoreceptors is almost 200 times higher than the outer areas of your retina responsible for your less-sharp peripheral vision.
+This is what gives you sharp vision of what you look straight at.
+In fact, the density of these photoreceptors is almost 200 times higher in the center of your retina than the outer areas of your retina responsible for your peripheral vision.
 This is also why you are far more sensitive to what you’re looking directly at, like a harsh computer display.

 The benefit users get from having ambient light in a work space brighter than the computer display is that the ambient light will still reach your retinas in less sensitive areas responsible for your peripheral vision.
-As it reaches your retinas it activates your pupils to narrow thereby reducing the amount of light reaching your retinas.
+These less sensitive areas are also home to photosensitive ganglion cells.
+As it reaches these areas it activates your pupils to narrow thereby reducing the amount of light reaching your retinas.
 Since working on a computer requires looking directly at the computer screen and therefore directing the harsh light emitted from the computer display right into the most sensitive areas of the retinas, the activation of your pupils by way of ambient light will provide some relief for those most sensitive.
-Every bit help.
+Every bit helps.